 - Defense of major financial services firm in

-10b-5 and 33 Act class actions filed by its own shareholders and
+10b-5 and 33 Act class actions filed by its shareholders and note

 - Representation of investment adviser in ERISA